Oxford's new £5 congestion charge – and what it mean for drivers

-Oxford could soon become the latest UK city to bring in a congestion charge — with drivers facing a £5 daily fee to enter the city centre.
+Oxfordshire's County Council's cabinet has approved plans to bring in a congestion charge — with drivers now facing a £5 daily fee to enter the city centre.

-The proposal, put forward by Oxfordshire County Council, is aimed at tackling the gridlock caused by long-term roadworks and encouraging people to switch to public transport, walking or cycling.
+The now-approved proposal, put forward by Oxfordshire County Council, was aimed at tackling the gridlock caused by long-term roadworks and encouraging people to switch to public transport, walking or cycling.
 But it’s already dividing opinion.

 The main reason is the ongoing closure of Botley Road, one of Oxford’s key routes into the city, which is shut to cars until August 2026 while Network Rail works on a major rail and station upgrade.
 With traffic displaced onto other routes, congestion has surged — making bus services unreliable and air quality worse.

-In response, the council wants to introduce a temporary £5 congestion charge for vehicles driving into the city centre.
-If approved, the charge could come into force in autumn 2025 and stay in place until late 2026, when Botley Road is due to reopen.
+In response, the council will introduce a temporary £5 congestion charge for vehicles driving into the city centre.
+The charge is planned to come into force on November 10, 2025 and stay in place until late 2026, when Botley Road is due to reopen.

-This new proposal is separate to the existing Oxford Zero Emission Zone, which already charges some vehicles for driving in certain areas on the city.
+This new charge is separate from the existing Oxford Zero Emission Zone, which already charges some vehicles for driving in certain areas of the city.
 Find details on the Oxford ZEZ here

-The charge would apply to all private cars, vans, and lorries entering central Oxford during the day — regardless of whether they’re petrol, diesel, or electric.
+The charge will apply to all private cars, vans, and lorries entering central Oxford during the day — regardless of whether they’re petrol, diesel, or electric.

 However, the council says there will be exemptions and discounts.
 These are likely to include: